markkpettit/PowerShellPannier/README.md

 # PowerShellPannier

 PowerShellPannier: Hack your way through tasks with this go-to toolkit of essential, ready-to-use PowerShell scripts and tools.
-Always at your disposal for any task."
+Always at your disposal for any task.

 ## Table of Contents